haradakunihiko/react-confirm/README.md

   cancel: PropTypes.func,         // from confirmable
   dismiss: PropTypes.func,        // from confirmable
   confirmation: PropTypes.string, // arguments of your confirm function
-  optios: PropTypes.object        // arguments of your confirm function }
+  options: PropTypes.object        // arguments of your confirm function }

 // confirmable HOC pass props `show`, `dismiss`, `cancel` and `proceed` to your component.